varfish-org/varfish-server/docs_manual/variants_filtration.rst

 .. note::

-    As with the :ref:`variants_clinvar` form, VarFish will store every query that you make.
+    VarFish will store every query that you make.
     When loading the filtration form, your previous form settings will be restored and a notification will be displayed to notify you of this.

 .. note::